Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 Breaches and Liability

 Enforcement procedures vary to some extent, depending on the type of security.
 Extrajudicial procedures are available for certain types of security, eg, shares.
 The enforcement procedures may differ depending on whether the pledgor is simultaneously undergoing insolvency proceedings.
-The enforcement of security interest is usually carried out by an auction or other sale.
+The enforcement of a security interest is usually carried out by an auction or other sale.

 Liquidation at the Pledgee's Discretion